Toothache Overview (cont.)

 What is the prognosis for a toothache?

 For the most part, the prognosis is good for a toothache.
 In this era of modern dental care, a dental problem can quickly be identified and effectively treated.
-The outcome is best when it is treated as early as possible to avoid further damage or risk of spreading infection.
+The outcome is best when toothache is treated as early as possible to avoid further damage or risk of spreading infection.

 Conscientious efforts to practice good oral hygiene go a long way in preventing dental problems.
 Furthermore, regular maintenance visits with a dental professional can serve to keep things in check.
 Small cavities can be found before turning into larger cavities or an abscessed tooth.
-Gum problems can be addressed before advancing to a more diseased state.
+Gum problems, including periodontal abscess, can be addressed before advancing to a more diseased state.

-Additionally, avoid the habit of chewing on ice or very hard foods that can cause tooth fractures.
+To keep teeth strong, avoid the habit of chewing on ice or very hard foods that can cause tooth fractures.
 Using our teeth as a tool to open a bag of potato chips or cracking open a nutshell increase the chances of a tooth fracture as well.
 Minimize high sugar content foods or beverages to minimize risk of dental decay.
-Be mindful of acidity in beverages as this can be a source of sensitivity for teeth as well.
+Be mindful of acidity in beverages as this can be a source of sensitivity for teeth.

 Cohen, Stephen and Richard C. Burns.
 Pathways of the Pulp, 2nd ed.
 The C.V.
 Mosby Company, 1980.